NDIS Progress Reports

 A Physiotherapist, on the other hand, may often prescribe items such as a TENS machine to reduce pain, a compression stocking to reduce swelling or a gait aid to assist with movement.

-Creating Evidence-Based Recommendations in NDIS Plans
+We Create Evidence-Based Recommendations for NDIS Plans

 Our recommendation can be anything that is relevant to helping the participant to achieve their identified goals.